Electribe

 Electribe is a group of electronic musical instruments by Korg.
 From its beginnings with the Electribe R to the ESX-1, this series includes both analogue modeling synthesizers and sampling drum machines that can be programmed the same as a drum machine.
 The analogue modeling synth and sampling drum machine both share a drum-pattern section and a synth-pattern section, whereby the user can not only program drum patterns, but also synth and basslines.
 These hybrid machines could be considered 'grooveboxes'.

-The launch party for the product in 1999 was announced with a recorded CD invitation that was featured in Entertainment Weekly magazine as one of the best party invitations of the year.
+The launch party for the product in 1999 was announced with a recorded CD (Compact Disk) invitation that was featured in Entertainment Weekly magazine as one of the best party invitations of the year.